 In this policy, "CSAC Program Standard for Social Service Worker Programs" refers to the document published by CSAC in April, 1996 entitled "Social Services Worker Program Standard."
-In this policy, "applicant" refers to a person who has applied to the Ontario College of Social Workers and Social Service Workers for a certificate of registration for social service work and who has obtained a diploma from a social service work program or an equivalent program offered outside Ontario.

-In order for a social service work program or an equivalent program offered outside Ontario to be approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology, Council must be satisfied that the program meets the following requirements:
+In this policy, "applicant" refers to a person who has applied to the College for a certificate of registration for social service work and who has obtained a diploma from a social service work program or an equivalent program offered outside Ontario.
+In order for a social service work program or an equivalent program offered outside Ontario to be approved by Council as equivalent to a social service work program offered in Ontario at a CAAT, Council must be satisfied that the program meets the following requirements:

 - 1. The program must be offered at a post secondary institution. - 2.
 The program must be designated as social services or human services. - 3.
-The program must meet the practicum requirements set out in Appendix I including that graduates are required to fulfill a minimum of 600 supervised practicum hours.
-(See Appendix I Practicum Requirements) - 4.
+The program must meet the practicum requirements set out in Appendix I including that graduates are required to fulfill a minimum of 600 supervised practicum hours. - 4.
 The program must meet the CSAC Program Standard for Social Service Worker Programs.
-In this regard, the program must meet the general education requirement, generic skills requirement and vocational learning outcomes requirement for social service worker programs set out in the CSAC Program Standard for Social Service Worker Programs, in accordance with the requirements set out in Appendix II.
-(See Appendix II Course Requirements) - 5.
-The program must be at least two years in length and a minimum of four semesters in duration.
+In this regard, the program must meet the general education requirement, generic skills requirement and vocational learning outcomes requirement for social service worker programs set out in the CSAC Program Standard for Social Service Worker Programs, in accordance with the requirements set out for course requirements.

+- 5. The program must be at least two years in length and a minimum of four semesters in duration.
 The total number of instructional hours completed in the program must be at least 1600 hours. - 6.
 Seventy per cent (70%) of the total course hours must be professional courses.
-Thirty per cent (30%) of the total course hours must be general education courses.
-(See Appendix II Course Requirements)

-- 7. The program must achieve the generalist approach of social service work programs offered in Ontario at Colleges of Applied Arts and Technology.
+Thirty per cent (30%) of the total course hours must be general education courses. - 7.
+The program must achieve the generalist approach of social service work programs offered in Ontario at Colleges of Applied Arts and Technology.
 Graduates from the program must be competent to practise within the scope of practice of the profession of social service work. - 8.
 A letter must be provided from the senior administrator of the educational institution at which the program is offered, indicating support for the program to be approved as equivalent to a social service work program and verifying that, in the view of the administration, the program meets the CSAC Program Standard for Social Service Worker Programs.